Getting started with Infrastructure as Code using Ansible (Practical Guide)

 This time I wrote about how to run Ansible.

-Next time, I would like to write more about how to set roles.
+Next time I would like to write about how to set up roles, etc.

-We hope that you will continue to have even the slightest interest in Ansible and operation/construction automation.
+I hope that you will continue to be interested in Ansible and operation/construction automation.